 - Category Attribute

-- Alta Sierra Intermediate's student population of 1,406 students has stayed relatively flat over five school years.
+- Alta Sierra Intermediate's student population of 1,428 students has grown by 6% over five school years.

 |Grades Offered||Grades 7-8|

 |Total Students||1,428 students|

 |Students by Grade|

 - Alta Sierra Intermediate is ranked within the top 20% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|

 |Overall Testing Rank||#1019 out of 9602 schools|